Commit-Boost/commit-boost-client/docs/docs/get_started/configuration.md

 A few things to note:

 - We now added a `signer` section which will be used to create the Signer Service.
 - There is now a `[[modules]]` section which at a minimum needs to specify the module `id`, `type` and `docker_image`.
-For modules with type `commit`, which will be used to access the Signer Service and request signatures for preconfs, you will also need to specify the module's unique `signing_id` (see [the propser commitment documentation](../developing/prop-commit-signing.md)).
+For modules with type `commit`, which will be used to access the Signer Service and request signatures for preconfs, you will also need to specify the module's unique `signing_id` (see [the proposer commitment documentation](../developing/prop-commit-signing.md)).
+You can also pass environment variables to the module with `env` (a map of variable name to value) and `env_file` (path to an environment file for the module).
 Additional parameters needed for the business logic of the module will also be here.

-To learn more about developing modules, check out [here](/category/developing).
+To learn more about developing modules, check out [here](../developing/commit-modules.md).

 ## Vouch